VasilGeorgiev39/in-context-learning/report.md

 ## Example Chain of Thoughts

-Those were all randomly selected
+All examples were randomly selected.

 ### Semicolon